w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 {::nomarkdown}
 <%= related :end %>
 <%= support :end %>
+<%= read_more :end %>
 <%= activity :end %>
 <%= activity %>
 {:/}

 {:.attach_permalink}
 ## Determine budget

+Ensure costs are clarified and budget is secured for accessibility activities such as reviews, training, audits, and testing with users.

+{::nomarkdown}
+<%= read_more 'Determine budget' %>
+{:/}

 Your budget needs depend on your accessibility goals and the extent of the work required to achieve them.
 Some things that need to be considered when creating a budget include: